 And without Google, a content creator’s ability to generate an audience is severely limited.

-In its quest to become the world’s premier discoverer and archiver of information, Google has also become the world’s biggest editor and publisher.
+In its quest to become the world’s premier discoverer and archivist of information, Google has also become the world’s biggest editor and publisher.
 Its search results are the world’s most viewed publication, and the algorithms that power its rankings are the world’s largest automated content editor.
 Every search result is a publication of content, and the result of countless human decisions to skew ranking algorithms one way or another – in short, an editorial process that favours some types of content over others.

 This is not a contentious assertion.
 Google itself has repeatedly confirmed its search results are editorial content, and thus protected as free speech.